catseye/Robin/doc/Robin.md

 binds each of those values to a formal parameter of the function, then evaluates the body of the function in that new environment, a macro:

-*   binds the macro value itself to the first formal parameter of the macro (by convention called `self`) — this is to facilitate writing recursive macros;
 *   binds the literal tail of the list of the macro application to the second formal parameter of the macro (by convention called `args`);
 *   binds a binding alist representing the environment in effect at the